Results Day and Clearing Advice for Parents and Guardians

 Q. How long does my child have to find a course through Clearing?

 A. Clearing opens on 5 July and is open until late October.

 The final deadline for 2019 application is 20 September, Clearing vacancies are removed from UCAS search on 30 September.
 The last day to add a Clearing choice and for universities to accept Clearing applicants is 22 October.
 However, you and your child should aim to get a place through Clearing as quickly as possible as spaces will be filled quickly.

 Q. What steps does my child need to take between results day and starting university?

 A. Once your child has secured a place at university, there is some serious preparation to be done before they start.

-To make sure your child gets everything done, make a checklist together and tick every task off once they have done it.
+To make sure they get everything done, make a checklist together and tick every task off once they have done it.

 Q. How can I help my child prepare for university?

-A. There are many ways you can help your child prepare for independent life at university.
+A. There are many ways you can help your son/daughter prepare for independent life at university.

 Any more questions?
 Check out our page of Results Day and Clearing FAQs.